Bruges Entry Requirements

 Alcohol

-16 L beer, 4 L wine, 2 L spirits over 22 % or 4 L fortified wine up to 22 %
+16 L beer, 4 L still wine, 1 L spirits >22% or 2 L fortified wine ≤22%

 Tobacco

-200 cigarettes or 100 cigarillos or 50 cigars or 250 g loose tobacco
+200 cigarettes or 100 cigarillos or 50 cigars or 250g smoking tobacco

 Currency

-€10,000 or equivalent must be declared when entering or leaving the EU
+€10 000 or equivalent must be declared

-Forms available from customs officers or online.
+Form available from customs website or on the train.

 Gifts/Goods